codenvibes/alx-system_engineering-devops/0x08-networking_basics_2/README.md

 File: [0-change_your_home_IP]()
 </summary>

-Write a Bash script that configures an Ubuntu server with the below requirements.
+-   The checker is running on Docker, so make sure to read [this](http://blog.jonathaWrite a Bash script that configures an Ubuntu server with the below requirements.

 Requirements:
 -   `localhost` resolves to `127.0.0.2`
--   `facebook.com` resolves to `8.8.8.8`.
+-   `facebook.com` resolves to `8.8.8.8`.nargentiero.com/docker-sed-cannot-rename-etcsedl8ysxl-device-or-resource-busy/)
--   The checker is running on Docker, so make sure to read [this](http://blog.jonathanargentiero.com/docker-sed-cannot-rename-etcsedl8ysxl-device-or-resource-busy/)

 Example: